What do we do?

 The NZSTA is committed to developing and promoting biculturalism and cultural diversity in its work.

-In seeking to achieve its goals and objectives, the association actively seeks to encourage policies and practices which reflect Aotearoa New Zealand's cultural diversity and, in particular, the spirit and intent of the Tiriti o Waitangi.
+To achieve its goals and objectives, the association actively seeks to encourage policies and practices that reflect Aotearoa New Zealand's cultural diversity, particularly the spirit and intent of the Tiriti o Waitangi.

 This commitment is reflected in the 2020 – 2025 strategic plan and the NZSTA Board charter.